tshepang/blog/content/only the processor survives.md

 power spikes the PSU), an obvious sign of deterioration, and great source of emotional pain too.

-The replacement included a case as well, so yes, even the case ain\'t original.
+The replacement included a case as well, so yes, even the case ain't original.

 Additionally, I was initially all PATA (with those fucking annoying IDE